131I-Labeled MIBG for Refractory Neuroblastoma: A Compassionate Use Protocol

 - Life Expectancy: greater than 6 weeks.

-- Lanksy and Karnofsky Performance Status: 60% or higher.
+- Lansky and Karnofsky Performance Status: 60% or higher.

 - Disease status: Failure to respond to standard therapy (usually combination chemotherapy with or without radiation and surgery) or development of progressive disease at any time (any new lesion or an increase in size of >25% of a pre-existing lesion).
 Disease evaluable by MIBG scan must be present within 6 weeks of study entry and subsequent to any intervening therapy.

 - Stem cells: Patients must have an autologous hematopoietic stem cell product available for re-infusion after MIBG treatment at doses of >12 mCi/kg if needed.
-The minimum quantity for purged or unpurged peripheral blood stem cells is 1.0 x 106 CD34+cells/kg (optimum > 2 x 106 CD34+ cells/kg).
+The minimum quantity for purged or unpurged peripheral blood stem cells is 1.0 x 106 cluster of differentiation 34 (CD34)+ cells/kg (optimum > 2 x 106 CD34+ cells/kg).
 The minimum dose for bone marrow is 1.0 x 108 mononuclear cells/kg (optimum > 2.0 x 108 mononuclear cells/kg).
 If no stem cells are available, then the dose of 131I-MIBG should be <12 mCi/kg .

 - Prior Therapy: Patients may enter this study with or without re-induction therapy for recurrent tumor.
 Patients must have fully recovered from the toxic effects of any prior therapy.
 At least 2 weeks should have elapsed since any anti-tumor therapy and the patient must meet hematologic criteria below.
 Three months should have elapsed in the case of completing radiation to any of the following fields: craniospinal, total abdominal, whole lung, total body irradiation).
-Cytokine therapy (eg G-CSF, GM-CSF,IL-6, erythropoietin) must be discontinued a minimum or 24 hours prior to MIBG therapy.
-Prior 131I-MIBG therapy is allowed if > 6 months previous and if the patient has adequate hematopoietic stem cells available.
+Cytokine therapy [eg granulocyte-colony stimulating factor (G-CSF), granulocyte-macrophage colony-stimulating factor (GM-CSF), interleukin-6 (IL-6), erythropoietin] must be discontinued a minimum or 24 hours prior to MIBG therapy.
+Prior 131I-MIBG therapy is allowed if > 6 months previous and if the patient has adequate hematopoietic stem cells available and if cumulative 131I-MIBG dose will not exceed 60 mCi/kg.

 - Organ Function

-- Liver function: bilirubin <2x normal and AST/ALT < 10x normal.
+- Liver function: bilirubin <2x normal and aspartate aminotransferase (AST)/Alanine aminotransferase (ALT) < 10x normal.

 - Kidney function: Creatinine less than or equal to 2

-- Hematopoietic Criteria Patients must have adequate hematopoietic function (without transfusion): ANC >.750 x 10E9/L; Platelets >50 x 10E9/L if stem cells are not available; if stem cells are available, the patient should be independent of platelet transfusions with a platelet count of at least 20 x 10E9/L. Hemoglobin >10g/dl at time of treatment (transfusion allowed).
-Patients with granulocytopenia and/or thrombocytopenia due to tumor metastatic to the bone marrow may be eligible after discussion with Dr. Matthay or designee.
+- Hematopoietic Criteria Patients must have adequate hematopoietic function (without transfusion): absolute neutrophil count (ANC) >.750 x 10E9/L; Platelets >50 x 10E9/L if stem cells are not available; if stem cells are available, the patient should be independent of platelet transfusions with a platelet count of at least 20 x 10E9/L. Hemoglobin >10g/dl at time of treatment (transfusion allowed).
+Patients with granulocytopenia and/or thrombocytopenia due to tumor metastatic to the bone marrow may be eligible after discussion with study chair or designee.

 - Normal lung function as manifested by no dyspnea at rest or exercise intolerance, no oxygen requirement.